d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 OK.
 But it runs a bit contrary to saying that scheduling is about stopping a trial.
 If we want that, we'd have to allow `update` to return a flag for (continue, stop).
 AK: We would only need this for ASHA stopping not for ASHA promotion right?
-If so I would leave it, to avoid making it overly complicated.*
+If so I would leave it, to avoid making it overly complicated.
+MS: OK, we should not overdo this "from scratch" anyway.*

 Beyond sampling configurations for new trials, we also need to decide how long to run a trial for, or whether to stop it early.
 In practice, all these decisions are